How to Build an ADU in San Francisco

 Third.

-Take your Value Added or New House report to the Planning Department for a pre-application meeting.
+Take your ADU report to the Planning Department for a pre-application meeting.
 Submit a screening form to the Department of Building Inspection (DBI).

 Fourth.